c-blake/lc/IDEAS.md

-Either before, after or both for the above, also add option to replace other shell metacharacters (besides `*` which is pretty required) with '?' to improve copy-pastability ergonomics.
-(Already did '?' in `trie.match` for this).
+Either before, after or both for the above, also add option to replace other shell metacharacters (besides `*` which is pretty required) with '?' to improve copy-paste ergonomics.
+(Already did '?' in `trie.match` for this). { This is sort of like an alternate "quote mode" in GNU ls parlance. }

 Symbolic link targets could be abbreviated on a component-by-component basis.
 { This may be expensive for many symlinks, but abbreviation is already on the